 Not only does Chinese evergreen (Aglaonema commutatum) grow well in low light, it's also one of the best houseplants for beginners because it's so easy to grow.
 This is a particularly great plant for dark rooms and offices, as it doesn't even need true sunlight.
 It'll grow just fine under fluorescent lighting.
 Pretty much the only way to kill this plant is to give it too much water.
 Wait for the top two to three inches of soil to get dry before watering.

 Corn plant (Dracaena fragrans) will also grow in just about any light condition, including low light.
 Some corn plants have variegated leaves, but their leaves tend to turn (and stay) solid green when grown in low light.
 So, don't pay extra for a variegated variety if you're planning to grow it in a low-light areas.
 These plants like to stay consistently moist, so you should add water when the first inch of soil becomes dry.

 If you're looking for a vining plant that grows well in low light, creeping fig (Ficus pumil) is a great choice.
 This plant looks great trailing over a shelf or the side of a planter, as well as climbing up a trellis or column.
 It needs consistently moist soil and a humid environment.
 Add water when the first inch of soil gets dry.
 For humidity, keep the container on a saucer filled with damp pebbles.

 Heart Leaf Philodendron

-While many plants will technically tolerate low light, the ones in this list will not just tolerate, but thrive, in those darker areas of your home.
-Once you know what kind of space you have to work with, it's much easier to zero in on a plant that will work perfectly in that spot and will grow happily for years to come.
+While many plants will tolerate low light, the ones included in this list will thrive in those areas of your home that get little light.
+When purchasing any plant, be sure to consider where you will display it and how much light that location gets.
+This will make it much easier for you to zero in on a plant that will work perfectly in any spot - even a fairly dark room or corner - and grow happily for years to come.